NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 amount of traffic is also negligible for any modern day situation.

 ..
 Tip:: For reference, NLnet Labs runs Krill in production and serves ROAs to
          the world using a 2 CPU / 2GB RAM / 60GB disk virtual machine.
-We
+Although
-         successfully tested Krill on a Raspberry Pi 4 with 2GB RAM.
+         we only serve four ROAs and our repository size is 16KB, the situation would not be different if serving 100 ROAs.